emilyy-dev/BetterJails/README.md

 All the commands under `on-jail` will be executed when the player is sent to jail; and the ones under `on-release` will be executed when the player gets released from jail.

 **All the commands will only be performed when the player is online.
-If s/he is jailed/released while offline, they will be executed when s/he gets online.**
+If they are jailed/released while offline, they will be executed when they get online.**